 Table 2.
-Characteristics of Potential Antiviral Agents Under Evaluation for the Treatment of COVID-19
+Characteristics of Antiviral Agents That Are Approved or Under Evaluation for Treatment of COVID-19

-- The information in this table is derived from data on the use of these drugs for FDA-approved indications or in investigational trials, and it is supplemented with data from patients with COVID-19, when available. - The effective dosing of these drugs for the treatment of COVID-19 is unknown.
-Therefore, the doses listed below are primarily derived from FDA-approved indications or from clinical trials investigating therapies for COVID-19. - There are limited or no data on dose modifications for patients with organ failure or those who require extracorporeal devices.
-Please refer to product labels, when available. - Treatment-related AEs in patients with COVID-19 are not well defined; the validity of extrapolation between patient populations (i.e., FDA-approved use vs. COVID-19 use) is unknown, especially in critically ill patients.
-Reported AEs of these drugs that are associated with long-term therapy (i.e., months to years) are not included in this table, because treatment for COVID-19 is not long term.
+- The information in this table is derived from data on the use of these drugs for FDA-approved indications or in investigational trials, and it is supplemented with data on their use in patients with COVID-19, when available. - There are limited or no data on dose modifications for patients with organ failure or those who require extracorporeal devices.
 Please refer to product labels, when available. - There are currently not enough data to determine whether certain medications can be safely coadministered with therapies for the treatment of COVID-19.
 When using concomitant medications with similar toxicity profiles, consider performing additional safety monitoring. - The potential additive, antagonistic, or synergistic effects and the safety of using combination therapies for the treatment of COVID-19 are unknown.
-Clinicians are encouraged to report AEs to the FDA Medwatch program. - For drug interaction information, please refer to product labels, and visit the Liverpool COVID-19 Drug Interactions website. - For information on drugs that prolong the QTc interval, please visit CredibleMeds.org.
+Clinicians are encouraged to report AEs to the FDA MedWatch program. - For drug interaction information, please refer to product labels and visit the Liverpool COVID-19 Drug Interactions website. - For information on drugs that prolong the QTc interval, please visit CredibleMeds.org.